-Montacute House is a status of wealth and power, designed to impact on distant visitor and local villager alike, a place that must have seemed wonderful beyond the dreams of those who lived nearby.
+Montacute House is a statement of wealth and power, designed to impress both passing visitor and local villager.
+When it was built, it must have seemed wonderful beyond dreams; it's still pretty impressive now.

-Montacute is a masterpiece of Elizabethan Renaissance architecture and design.
-With its towering walls of glass, glow of ham stone, and its surrounding gardens it is a place of beauty and wonder.
+Montacute House is a masterpiece of Elizabethan Renaissance architecture and design.
+With its towering walls of glass, glow of ham stone and surrounding gardens, it is a place of beauty and wonder.

-Sir Edward Phelips, was the visionary force and money behind the creation of this masterpiece, which was completed in 1601.
-Built by skilled craftsman using local ham stone under the instruction of William Arnold, master mason, the house was a statement of wealth, ambition and showmanship.
+Sir Edward Phelips was the visionary force and money behind the creation of this masterpiece, which was completed in 1601.
+Explore the significance of Montacute House in the article below.

 A transformed interior

 Offered ‘for scrap’ in 1931, Montacute House was rescued for the National Trust as one of its first great houses, and filled with furniture and fine tapestries.
 From the grandeur of its Great Hall and grand staircase to the cozier Drawing Room and bedrooms, the house dignified but comfortable, and holds a special place in many people's hearts.

 The longest Long Gallery